"Most of our lives are about proving something, either to ourselves or to someone else."

 -- Anonymous

 In an interview, it is the job of the interviewee to portray themselves as worthy of employment; the interviewer should not believe a single word.
-I prove myself by doing as I will with the task given to me, confident that my employer trusts my decisions.
-I prove myself by walking out of any interview where I hear the words "years of experience" or get a written exam.
-The whole point of college is to learn how to learn, not memorize every bubble-sort algorithm derivative.
+I prove myself by concentrating on the task itself, confident that my employer trusts my decisions.
+My past is an unbroken record of solid results spanning the gamut from optimization to standardization.

 "Experts and specialists lead you quickly into chaos.
 They are a source of useless nit-picking, the ferocious quibble over a comma."